SuriyaaVijay/Ayurveda-Android-App/README.md

 ![LawDisp - screenshot](Media/SubCategory.jpeg) | ![Contacts Adapt - screenshot](Media/Info.jpeg) | ![self defense - screenshot](Media/Aboutus.jpeg)

 ### Key Features
-1) Yoga Exercises: Explore a variety of yoga exercises tailored to different needs and skill levels.
+1) Comprehensive Ayurvedic Guide: Access a wealth of information on Ayurveda, covering health tips, skincare, and Ayurvedic food-based medicines.
-2) Ayurvedic Medicines: Access detailed information about various Ayurvedic medicines and their uses.
+2) Health Tips: Receive valuable insights and recommendations for maintaining overall health and well-being.
-3) Dosha Analysis: Learn about your Ayurvedic body constitution (dosha) and get personalized recommendations.
+3) Skin Care: Explore Ayurvedic remedies and practices for nurturing healthy and radiant skin.
-4) Remedies and Tips: Discover natural remedies and lifestyle tips for maintaining balance and well-being.
+4) Ayurvedic Food-based Medicines: Learn about the healing properties of various foods and how they can be used as medicines according to Ayurvedic principles.
-5) Search Functionality: Easily find specific yoga exercises, medicines, or topics of interest.
+5) Search Functionality: Easily search for specific topics, remedies, or tips within the application.
-6) Bookmarking: Save your favorite exercises, medicines, or articles for quick access.
+6) Bookmarking: Save your favorite tips, skincare routines, or medicinal recipes for quick reference.

 ### Installation
 To install the Ayurveda Android Application, follow these steps: